(for more digital media, go to the Collaboration tab dropdown for the online historical projects “Archivos” and

-- Blog: Yanna Yannakakis and I are at it again, this time collaborating about the many spaces in which law happened outside conventional courts in Spanish America for the innovative Spaces of Law site.
+- Blog: Yanna Yannakakis and I collaborated in a blog about the many spaces in which law happened outside conventional courts in Spanish America for the innovative Spaces of Law site.

 - Podcast: I had great discussion with historian of science and doctoral student Lisette Varón-Carvajal about The Enlightenment on Trial in a podcast interview for the New Books Network.

 - Podcast: Historias from SECOLAS, interviews historians of Latin America, and in 2019 I got a chance to talk about my work from its beginnings in native women’s labor, through legal history and the history of archives, to my recent work on childhood and medicine.
 Thanks, Carlos Dimas!